hrydgard/minitrace/README.md

       return 0;
     }

-It will result in something looking a little like the picture at the top of this readme.
+The output will result in something looking a little like the picture at the top of this readme.

 Future plans: